-NPS is a clinical-stage biopharmaceutical company focused on the development of new treatment options for patients with rare gastrointestinal and endocrine disorders and high unmet medical needs.
-Our lead clinical programs involve two proprietary therapeutic peptides to restore or replace biological function: teduglutide and NPSP558.
-We also have a valuable royalty-based portfolio of marketed products and products in development.
+NPS is a clinical-stage biopharmaceutical company focused on the development of orphan products for patients with rare gastrointestinal and endocrine disorders and high unmet medical needs.
+Our lead clinical programs involve two proprietary therapeutic peptides to restore or replace biological function: Gattex® (planned brand name for teduglutide) and NatparaTM (planned brand name for recombinant human parathyroid hormone 1-84, which was formerly referred to as NPSP558).
+We also have two earlier stage calcilytic compounds with potential application in rare endocrine disorders, as well as a valuable royalty-based portfolio of marketed products and products in development.

-Teduglutide, our analog of GLP-2, a peptide involved in the regeneration and repair of the intestinal lining, is in Phase 3 clinical development as GATTEX® (planned brand name) for parenteral nutrition (PN) dependent short bowel syndrome (SBS).
-SBS is a highly disabling condition that results from surgical resection, congenital defect or disease-associated loss of absorption in the bowel in which patients are subsequently unable to maintain fluid, electrolyte, and nutrient balances on a conventional diet.
-Despite an adaptation that occurs generally in the two years after resection, a certain proportion of SBS patients require the chronic use of parenteral nutrition (PN) or intravenous feeding to supplement and stabilize their nutritional needs.
-The cost of PN can exceed \$100,000 annually per patient.
-In addition, PN use is associated with potentially life-threatening complications including sepsis and liver damage, and reduced quality-of-life due to the time required for and consequences of frequent access to an intravenous pump.
-In January we reported positive findings from a Phase 3 study, known as STEPS, which met the primary efficacy endpoint with a statistically significantly higher responder rate for GATTEX versus placebo.
-A responder was defined as a 20 to 100 percent reduction in PN volume from baseline at Weeks 20 and 24.
-Based on these results, we expect to submit an application to the U.S. Food and Drug Administration (FDA) for approval to market GATTEX in the United States as a treatment for adult patients with SBS in the second half of 2011.
+Gattex is our novel recombinant analog of GLP-2, a peptide involved in the regeneration and repair of the intestinal lining.
+We have been developing Gattex for the treatment of adults with short bowel syndrome or SBS, a highly disabling and potentially life-threatening chronic disorder.
+SBS results from surgical resection, congenital defect or disease-associated loss of absorption in the bowel in which patients are subsequently unable to maintain fluid, electrolyte, and nutrient balances on a conventional diet.
+Despite an adaptation that occurs generally in the two years after resection, many SBS patients require the chronic use of parenteral nutrition (PN) or intravenous (IV) fluids to supplement and stabilize their nutritional and hydration needs.
+The direct cost of PN/IV fluids can exceed \$100,000 annually per patient.
+In addition, PN/IV fluids are associated with shortened life span, life-threatening complications including sepsis, blood clots or liver damage, and reduced quality-of-life due to the time required for and consequences of frequent access to an intravenous pump.
+In January 2011, we reported positive findings from a Phase 3 study, known as STEPS, which met the primary efficacy endpoint with a statistically significantly higher responder rate for Gattex versus placebo.
+A responder was defined as a 20 to 100 percent reduction in PN/IV fluid volume from baseline at Weeks 20 and 24.
+Based on these results, we submitted a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) for approval to market Gattex in the United States as a treatment for adult patients with SBS in November 2011.
+On January 30, 2012, the FDA accepted for review the Company's NDA that the Company submitted for Gattex for the treatment of SBS.
+The Company subsequently received the Filing Review Notification, also referred to as the Day 74 letter, which designated a standard 10-month review timeline and a FDA Prescription Drug User Fee Act (PDUFA) target action date of September 30, 2012.